Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 A: Put butter in your sauce.
 Instead of olive oil.
 Okay.
 Cathy, do you have a question?

 Q: Oh, yeah.
 That toe of mine is inflamed and swollen in the left one.
 Here at the end.
-And I've been putting the hot water bottle out at night.
+And I've been putting the hot water bottle on at night.
 And at daytime, I'm having trouble walking.
 You know, it's like needles and pins in your foot.

-Q: Okay.

-A: At night, before you go to sleep -
+A: Okay.
+At night, before you go to sleep -

 Q: What?